davawen/ValhyaBot2.0/README.md

 # Takino, yet another discord bot
-Mostly made for fun or something I guess
+Mostly made for fun or something

-Currently, everything is in french but I guess I can add localization features down the line.
+Only in french for now.

 ## Capabilities
 ### Audio playing
 - The `p` command allows you to play a youtube video while you are in a voice channel